skypilot-org/skypilot/docs/source/examples/interactive-development.rst

   # Launch a cluster with auto stop after 5 hours
   sky launch -c dev --gpus T4 --workdir . -i 300

 For more details of auto stopping, check out: :ref:`auto-stop`.
-It helps you avoid idle machines from costing you a fortune, when you want a machine to stop automatically after you go to bed or forget to stop it.
+This feature is designed to prevent idle clusters from incurring unnecessary costs, ensuring your cluster stops automatically, whether it's overnight or throughout the weekend.

 Connect